 It’s a long-term strategy that has also helped us grow a developer community.
 Every good developer will eventually become a Senior/Lead/CTO, and we try to help them on their way.
 We pay it forward.

 We’re cash positive, so we even have some room in the budget to experiment with marketing and paid channels without getting additional investments.
 We use Stripe for processing payments, by the way.

 At the very beginning, our smallest plan was about $5 per month.
 When we calculated our margins, we decided to change it to $25 per month.
-It was a leap of faith, but in the end we received a lot of positive feedback.
+It was a leap of faith, but we received a lot of positive feedback in the end.
 When a community values your product, the product should not be cheap.
 Our users applauded our decision, and no one left.
 Our MRR grew, and we received some cash to invest in building our team.

 Our mission is to change the fundamental approach to web development.
 I’m going to cite one of our customers, Gijs Nelissen, CTO of Prezly:

 The best code is the code we don’t write.

 Uploadcare helps engineers, product managers, and CEOs to focus on their products instead of reinventing wheels.

 Today's goal is to allow third-party developers to extend our API, implementing more and more awesome features, such as AI, virus checking, OCR, and more with our generous revenue-sharing model.